Warby Parker (WRBY)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-13. Key Takeaways from Warby Parker’s Q1 Results
+12. Key Takeaways from Warby Parker’s Q3 Results

-We enjoyed seeing Warby Parker beat analysts’ EBITDA expectations this quarter.
-On the other hand, its EPS missed significantly and its gross margin fell slightly short of Wall Street’s estimates.
+It was encouraging to see Warby Parker beat analysts’ EBITDA expectations this quarter.
+We were also happy its gross margin narrowly outperformed Wall Street’s estimates.
+On the other hand, its full-year revenue guidance missed and its revenue fell slightly short of Wall Street’s estimates.
 Overall, this was a weaker quarter.
-The stock remained flat at $16.17 immediately after reporting.
+The stock traded down 7.2% to $17.67 immediately following the results.

-We think Warby Parker is a good business.
-First off, its revenue growth was impressive over the last six years.
+In our opinion, Warby Parker is a good company.
+First off, its revenue growth was good over the last three years, and analysts believe it can continue growing at these levels.
 And while its brand caters to a niche market, its new store openings have increased its brand equity.
-On top of that, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
+On top of that, its projected EPS for the next year implies the company will continue generating shareholder value.

-Warby Parker’s P/E ratio based on the next 12 months is 53.8x.
-Looking at the consumer retail space right now, Warby Parker trades at a compelling valuation.
+Warby Parker’s P/E ratio based on the next 12 months is 42.7x.
+Looking at the consumer retail landscape right now, Warby Parker trades at a pretty interesting price.
 If you believe in the company and its growth potential, now is an opportune time to buy shares.